 Before calculating down-step statistics generally, we first consider a special case which will be used in all other calculations of the total number of down-steps: the total number of down-steps at the end of all $k_t$-Dyck paths of a given length. \begin{proposition} The total number of down-steps at the end of all $k_t$-Dyck paths of length $(k+1)n$ is equal to

-where $s_{n,t,r}$ is used as in Section~\ref{sec:downsteps}. \end{proposition} Note that these numbers are, as expected, the same as those of \eqref{eq:last-downsteps} in Proposition~\ref{prop:last-downsteps}, however, using this generating function approach to the proof allows us to later obtain the variance -- a statistic which is more difficult to obtain via the bijective approach.
+where $s_{n,t,r}$ is used as in Definition~\ref{def:downsteps}. \end{proposition} Note that these numbers are, as expected, the same as those of \eqref{eq:last-downsteps} in Proposition~\ref{prop:last-downsteps}, however, using this generating function approach allows us to later obtain the variance --- a statistic which is more difficult to obtain via the bijective approach.
 Interestingly, the only pre-existing combinatorial interpretation of these numbers, related to non-crossing trees, occurred for $k=2$ and $t=1$ as entry \OEIS{A030983} in the OEIS.
 We have added entries for additional parameter combinations as \OEIS{A334609}--\OEIS{A334612}, \OEIS{A334680}, \OEIS{A334682}, \OEIS{A334719}.

 Before proving this, we will prove a lemma that will be used to extract coefficients from generating functions under the substitution $x = z(1-z)^k$.
-This will be done to prevent repetition of very similar calculations. \begin{lemma} Let $n$, $k$, $t$, $a$, $b$, $c$, and $d$ be positive integers,
+This will be done to prevent repetition of very similar calculations. \begin{lemma} For integers $n$, $k$, $t$, $a$, $b$, $c$, and $d$, we have